A simple connection from loss flatness to compressed neural representations: Background and setup

 Following \citep{ma_linear_2021,ratzon_representational_2023}, we define $\bld{\theta}^*$ to be an ``exact interpolation solution'' on the zero training loss manifold in the parameter space (the zero loss manifold in what follows), where $f(\vct{x}_i, \bld{\theta}^*)=\vct{y}_i$ for all $i$'s (with $i\in \{1..n\}$ indexing the training set) and $L(\bld{\theta}^*)=0$.
 On the zero loss manifold, in particular, we have

 where $\norm{\cdot}_F$ is the Frobenius norm.
 We state a proof of this equality, which appears in \citet{ma_linear_2021} and \citet{wen2023sharpness}, in \Cref{app:sharpness}.
-In practice, the parameter $\bt$ will never reach an exact interpolation solution due to the gradient noise of SGD; however, \Cref{eq:zloss_sharpness} is a good enough approximation of the sharpness as long as we find an approximate interpolation solution (see error bounds in \Cref{lem:zloss_sharpness}).
+In practice, the parameter $\bt$ will never reach an exact interpolation solution due to the gradient noise of SGD; however, \Cref{eq:zloss_sharpness} is a good approximation of the sharpness when the training loss is sufficiently small (see error bounds in \Cref{lem:zloss_sharpness}).

 To see why minimizing the sharpness of the solution leads to more compressed representations, we need to move from the parameter space to the input space.
-To do so we clear up the proof of Equation (4) in \citet{ma_linear_2021} that relates adversarial robustness to sharpness in the following.
+To do so we clarify the proof of Equation (4) in \citet{ma_linear_2021} that relates adversarial robustness to sharpness in the following.
 The improvements we made are summarized at the end of this section.
 Let $\vct{W}$ be the input weights (the parameters of the first linear layer) of the network, and $\bar{\bld{\theta}}$ be the rest of the parameters.
 Following \citep{ma_linear_2021}, as the weights $\vct{W}$ multiply the inputs $\vct{x}$, we have the following identities:

 where $J = \frac{\partial f(\vct{W}\vct{x}; \bar{\bld{\theta}})}{\partial (\vct{W}\vct{x})}$ is a complex expression computed with backpropagation.
 From \Cref{eq:gradient_conj} and the sub-multiplicative property of the Frobenius norm and the matrix 2-norm \footnote{$\norm{AB}_F\leq \norm{A}_F\norm{B}_2$, $\norm{AB}_2\leq \norm{A}_2\norm{B}_2$}, we have: